avengineers/SPLed/README.md

-# Software Product Line SPLDemo
+# SPLED: Software Product Line Engineering Demo

 ![Alt text](doc/_figures/SPLED_logo.png)

-This SPLDemo contains a tiny but fully fledged [SPL](https://en.wikipedia.org/wiki/Software_product_line) for automotive SW development.
+This demo repository contains a tiny but fully fledged [SPL](https://en.wikipedia.org/wiki/Software_product_line) for SW development.
 It is capable of holding a set of software modules that are differently used and configured among the variants.
 Each variant creates its own binaries.

 ## CI (Continuous Integration)